Britain in the 1950s: archive photos show what UK homes really looked like

 New kitchen appliances

-Kitchens saw the appearance of a variety of new appliances too, including ovens, refrigerators, mixers and beaters.
+Kitchens saw the appearance of a variety of new appliances too, including ovens, fridges, mixers and beaters.

 New appliances could be bought in matching pastel shades to complement your already colourful kitchen and usually featured rounded silhouettes and chrome details.